Chief Strategy Officer

 From 2006-2018, Christine taught Criminal Justice at Xavier University and has taken hundreds of undergraduate students into Ohio prisons to learn alongside incarcerated students in the Inside-Out Prison Exchange Program (based at Temple University in Philadelphia).
 There is little that Christine likes better than to see perspectives widen.

 Christine holds a B.A. in English from Miami University, an M.S. in Criminal Justice, and an M.A. in Theology from Xavier University.
-She is a certified prison/jail chaplain, a member of the Cincinnati Enquirer Editorial Board, the Inside-Out Prison Exchange Steering Committee, and the Xavier University's Institutional Review Board.
-Christine was a former City Councilmember in Mason, Ohio, past President of the American Catholic Correctional Chaplains Association, and in 2020, Christine was awarded the Anna E. and Williams F. Madges Alumni Award from Xavier University for Outstanding Contribution to Church and Society.
+She is a trauma-informed professional from the NARM Training Institute, a certified prison/jail chaplain, a former member of the Cincinnati Enquirer Editorial Board, the Inside-Out Prison Exchange Steering Committee, and the Xavier University's Institutional Review Board.
+Christine was a City Councilmember in Mason, Ohio, past President of the American Catholic Correctional Chaplains Association, and in 2020, Christine was awarded the Anna E. and Williams F. Madges Alumni Award from Xavier University for Outstanding Contribution to Church and Society.
 Christine has loved all her gigs but would trade it all for a writer's cabin, a steady supply of Orin Swift's Prisoner, and the opportunity to write all day.
-Her book, Good Lookin' Out: Chapel Girl in Prison, is scheduled for release in 2022.

 Currently living in Cincinnati, Christine's best work is her five children, who have been hearing about crime, justice, and prisons since they were old enough to care.
 Christine is available to speak and train on matters of incarceration, ministry, and how to raise healthy children without having to actually cook anything.